SAP Articles

 4. UK’s NHS IT Disaster

 The UK’s National Health Service (NHS) spent over £10 billion on a patient records system that never worked.
-The risk?
-They didn’t properly assess how hospitals and clinics actually used their existing systems.
+The NHS didn’t properly assess how hospitals and clinics actually used their existing systems.
 Customization spiraled out of control, leading to delays, vendor disputes, and ultimately, a complete failure.

 Lesson: If end users don’t accept the system, the project is dead before it even starts.